Aden Baldwin: Bradford City

 Following the expiry of his Notts County contract, in May 2024 it was announced that he would sign for Bradford City on 1 July 2024.
 Baldwin later praised Bradford manager Graham Alexander's transfer policy, as well as the club's team spirit and culture.
 He suffered a hamstring injury in August 2024, returning to training in November 2024.
 He made his first appearance following injury on 3 December 2024, appearing as a substitute.
 He later spoke about his friendship with Antoni Sarcevic who, like Baldwin, had joined Bradford City in the summer of 2024 but spent most of the start of the season injured.
 Baldwin was a regular in the Bradford City team in the second half of the season, as they pushed for promotion, although missed some matches towards the very end of the season due to illness.
 He also missed the last game of the season though suspension.

 Ahead of the 2025–26 season, Baldwin missed pre-season due to injury.
 After re-establishing himself in the first-team, he was injured in late September 2025, and remained out-of-action into October.
-He returned to full training in mid-November.
+He returned to full training in mid-November, and to first-team play later that month, as the club suffered from injuries in his position.
+Baldwin scored his first goal for Bradford City, in his 55th appearance for the club, on 4 January 2026, the opener in a 2–1 victory away at Blackpool.

+Baldwin was injured in February 2026 after breaking his nose, and in March was praised by manager Graham Alexander.
+He returned to play wearing a mask for his broken nose, and was defended by Alexander following a controversial red card in a match.
+The club's appeal was rejected, and Baldwin received a three-match ban.
+During his suspension, he underwent an operation on his broken nose.
+Upon his return to play, he said he was looking forward to the club's promotion push.

+At the end of the 2025–26 season, the club triggered a clause in his contract to extend his deal for a further year.
+Baldwin missed large parts of the 2026–27 pre-season due to injury, but signed a new two-year contract with the club in July 2026.

+He started the 2026–27 season by scoring 2 goals in the first 3 games.